hylmike/finance-chatbot/README.md

    I don't know.

 For PPT file contents, following is my testing questions:
-1. what is the mpact of a tax on the market for cups of coffee?
+1. What is the impact of a tax on the market for cups of coffee?
    Answer I got:
    The impact of a tax on the market for cups of coffee includes an increase in the price per cup from $1.33 to $1.40 and a decrease in the quantity supplied from 700 to 625 cups per week.
 The tax shifts the supply curve, creating a new equilibrium and generating tax revenue, while also resulting in a shortage at the higher price.
 2. What is impact of a tax on coffee supply?